Costco Meatloaf And Mashed Potatoes - Cooking Instructions + Calories

 I would have no problem buying the meatloaf and mashed potatoes again.

 I ate this meatloaf and mashed potato combo just as is.
-I think the meal would benefit significantly by adding in some greens such as green beans or even a light salad.
+The meal would benefit significantly by adding in some greens such as green beans or even a light salad.

 Costco Meatloaf Cooking Instructions